 - Cut in the cheese and the butter using a pastry blender or forks.

 - Beat the eggs.
-Reserve one tablespoon of egg, add the rest to the milk.
+Reserve one tablespoon of egg, and add the rest to the milk.
 (Save the second egg to brush onto the top.)
 Mix into the dry ingredients with a spatula, working till it forms a rough dry ball.
 If the mixture appears too dry, add a tablespoon or so of milk.
 (Save the second egg to brush onto the top.)

 - Turn the dough onto the floured sheet and pat it into a circle about 8" in diameter and 3/4 inch thick.